On the Internal Topological Structure of Plane Regions: Further Discussion and Related Works

 \section{Further Discussion and Related Works}

-In this section, we give a detailed comparison of our work with related works.
-Section~6.1 compares related works on various kinds of complex regions.
-The tree model of \cite{WorboysB93} is closely related to our link graph model.
-Section~6.2 then compares our model with the tree model.
+In this section, we provide a detailed comparison of our work with related works.
+Section~6.1 discusses related works on various kinds of complex regions.
+Section~6.2 then compares our model with the tree model of \cite{WorboysB93}, and shows how to derive the tree model from the link graph model.
 We show in Section~6.3 how our graph model can be used to produce representations of bounded regions at multiple levels of detail.